Kithraya/Array-ForEach-Extension/README.md

 console.log(str); // A0B1C2D3E4
 ```
-Once `foreach` is done iterating over the string-array, it internally `joins` the array back into a string and returns that string.
+Once `foreach` is done iterating over the string-array, it internally `joins` the array back into a `String` and returns that string.

+#### Caveat for strings:
-At the moment, do not use `foreach` for strings containing surrogate pairs, as foreach splits / joins by `''` which defaults to UTF-16 codeunits, which destroy surrogate pairs.
+For now, do not use `foreach` for strings containing surrogate pairs, as foreach `splits` / `joins` by `''` which defaults to UTF-16 codeunits, which destroy surrogate pairs.